Using Kubernetes Secrets

 environment

-, the inline value is used. - Secrets are resolved using
+, the inline value is used. - Secrets are never stored in Helm releases: They are only referenced at runtime using Kubernetes

 valueFrom.secretKeyRef